zawawimanja/zawawimanja/README.md

 -
 -->

-- I am jack of all trades.
+- I am a jack of all trades.
-- I dont have any specialization but I know and learn most all the things.
+- I don't have any specialization but I know and learn almost all the things.
+- Here is my learning of compilation and just put what I feel very comfortable to use ->https://zawawimanja.github.io/